Student Life

 Outside of your classroom and internship, there will be many opportunities to grow personally and create your own D.C.
 Experience.

-- Enjoy an engaging community of peers in furnished housing in the heart of Washington, DC
+- Enjoy an engaging community of peers in furnished housing in the heart of Washington, D.C.

 - Participate in social activities planned to help you make life-long friends